Product

 Introducing Vmail: Private Video Messaging

 • More effective communication.
-Unlike chat and email, vmails allow you to leverage the power of your voice, face, and screen to ensure the goal of your message is achieved.
+Unlike chat and email, Vmails allow you to leverage the power of your voice, face, and screen to ensure the goal of your message is achieved.

 • Stronger relationships.
 Vmail allows you to increase the frequency and quality of your remote exchanges, strengthening personal connections across time and space.

 • Increased productivity.
-By swapping unnecessary meetings, phone calls, and emails with quick vmails, people can reclaim valuable lost time while getting more work done.
+By swapping unnecessary meetings, phone calls, and emails with quick Vmails, people can reclaim valuable lost time while getting more work done.

-Sending vmails vs. sharing videos
+Sending Vmails vs. sharing videos

-When to send a vmail
+When to send a Vmail

 • Your message won’t produce the same results (ex.
 Coaching and motivating a team)